PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 14 Dec 2023 18:12:11 GMT
+⏰ Updated on Tue, 23 Jan 2024 11:13:11 GMT

-💭 Thought: Semoga besok lebih produktif daripada hari ini.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!